-What a fantastic way to close out the 2015 season at the dragway.
-A perfect forecast of sunny skies and cool temps brought over 210 entries out for the last event.
-Excellent track conditions allowed many to post personal bests all weekend long.
-Along with this being the final points race for the NSDRA; it was also the final points stop for the Atlantic Stock / Superstock series and race seven for the ADRA who’ll finish-up in Miramichi this coming weekend.
+What a fantastic way to close out the 2016 season at the dragway.
+A great forecast of clear skies and cool temps brought out 216 entries for the last event.
+Along with this being the final points race for the NSDRA; it was also race seven for the ADRA who’ll finish-up in Miramichi this coming weekend.

 62 competitors came to the lanes for Saturday’s Box category.
 Benny Nieston took out Islander Darren Creamer in one semi while Darryl Stewart bounced Kandy Mitten from Sussex, NB in the other.
 In the final, Stewart grabbed a slight starting line advantage and ran a 9.557 on a 9.55 to push Nieston under by .007 of a second.